timewave-computer/timewave-computer.github.io/_posts/2024-05-01-liquid-restaking.md

 Specifically, the AVS wants $100mm worth of security and $85mm worth of ETH liquidity for one year.
 The LRT satisfies these needs by selling $120mm worth of 1-year duration bonds to depositors—bond holders receive the profits made via security and liquidity lending.
 The LRT sells more than $100mm worth of bonds as a buffer to ensure that it will be able to continue meeting its $100mm security obligation to the AVS even if the price of ETH falls in dollar terms.
 The LRT does not have to worry about early depositor withdrawal because the depositors are locked for one year.
 The AVS pays the LRT 2% on the $USD amount of committed security annually for the security it is borrowing.

-The LRT then creates $85mm worth of synthetic ETH using the $120mm of deposited ETH as collateral and uses the $85mm worth of synthetic ETH to bootstrap liquidity for the AVS’s native token.
+The LRT then creates $85mm worth of synthetic ETH using the $120mm of deposited ETH as collateral and uses the $85mm worth of synthetic ETH to bootstrap liquidity for the AVS's native token.
 The difference between the amount of synthetic ETH that the LRT creates and the amount of raw ETH it has in collateral is the buffer that ensures that the peg between the synthetic ETH and real ETH remains stable.
-The AVS pays the 3% annual interest to the LRT for the liquidity that the LRT is using to bootstrap liquidity for the AVS’s native token.
+The AVS pays the 3% annual interest to the LRT for the liquidity that the LRT is using to bootstrap liquidity for the AVS's native token.

 To incentivize user adoption, the AVS also offers depositors a multiplier on the points depositors receive by engaging in desirable activity on the AVS (e.g., participating in DeFi).
-This multiplier results in sending depositors an additional 1% of the depositors’ capital back to the depositors in the form of points that will ultimately convert to token claims.
+This multiplier results in sending depositors an additional 1% of the depositors' capital back to the depositors in the form of points that will ultimately convert to token claims.

-The LRT passes all revenue generated via the 3% liquidity interest, 2% security fee, and 1% points bonus to the bond holders minus the restaking protocol’s security fee of 0.25% and the LRT’s fee of 0.5%.
+The LRT passes all revenue generated via the 3% liquidity interest, 2% security fee, and 1% points bonus to the bond holders minus the restaking protocol's security fee of 0.25% and the LRT's fee of 0.5%.
 The LRT also retains any profits it makes in the process of liquidity bootstrapping (e.g. interest on loans, fees on LP positions).

 To summarize, the AVS-LRT deal mechanics consist of the following:

 - LRT sells $120mm ($100mm * 120%) worth of 1-year duration bonds to depositors.
-- AVS pays LRT $2.55mm ($85mm * 3%) worth of tokens in interest over one year for the LRT’s bootstrapping of the AVS’s native token.
+- AVS pays LRT $2.55mm ($85mm * 3%) worth of tokens in interest over one year for the LRT's bootstrapping of the AVS's native token.
 - AVS pays $2mm ($100mm * 2%) worth of tokens to the LRT for security over one year.
 - AVS pays $1.2mm ($120mm * 1%) worth of points to the LRT depositors over one year.
-- The LRT pays the restaking protocol $300k ($120mm * 0.25%) for the use of the restaking protocol’s technology to provide security to the AVS over one year.
+- The LRT pays the restaking protocol $300k ($120mm * 0.25%) for the use of the restaking protocol's technology to provide security to the AVS over one year.
 - The LRT retains $600k in revenue ($120mm * 0.5%) over one year for engaging in all the activity necessary to generate the rewards that are high enough to attract $120mm worth of deposits.
 - Depositors receive total profit of $4.85mm over one year ($2.55mm + $2mm + $1.2mm - $300k - $600k), which is means a 4.04% rewards rate ($4.85mm / $120mm).